krishnendu-2003/onlybees-concert/README.md

 - GST is calculated at 18% of the subtotal
 - Maximum ticket quantity per type is limited to 5

-## 🤝 Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Test thoroughly
-4. Submit a pull request

-## 📄 License

-[Add your license information here]

 ---